Made-Neat/wplogify/docker/README.md

 1. **Update Hosts File**

-Add this line to your `/etc/hosts` file to map `wplogify.localhost` to `127.0.0.1`:
+Add this line to your `/etc/hosts` file to map `logifywp.localhost` to `127.0.0.1`:

 ```
-127.0.0.1   wplogify.localhost
+127.0.0.1   logifywp.localhost
 ```

 2. **Update Docker Compose File**